Conference Registration Rate:

-The National School Safety Conference will be held in partnership with the Texas Association of School Resource Officers, August 5-10, 2020, in Dallas, Texas.
+The National School Safety Conference will be held virtually in partnership with the Texas Association of School Resource Officers, August 5- 7, 2020.

 School resource officers, law enforcement officials, school security/safety personnel, educators, school board members, school administrators, and any professionals with a commitment to school safety are invited to attend.

-Attendees are guaranteed to receive superior training and unique access to NASRO’s global networking opportunities.
-With nationally renowned keynote speakers and breakout trainers, this conference will promote the SRO triad concept of educator, informal counselor, and law enforcement, to give you the tools you need to make your schools safer.
+Attendees are guaranteed to receive superior training and with nationally renowned keynote speakers.
+This conference will promote the SRO triad concept of educator, informal counselor, and law enforcement, to give you the tools you need to make your schools safer.